Snap’s Yellow accelerator debuts its third batch of investments – TechCrunch

 This morning, Snap joined a host of startup accelerators shifting its demo day online amid the COVID-19 quarantine.
 With its third class of startups, Yellow, Snap’s in-house startup accelerator that launched in 2018, brought investors and founders together in private slack channels after a live-streamed presentation.

-The event kicked off with a few words from CEO Evan Spiegel and soon transitioned into a succession of live-streamed pitches from the ten startups in Yellow’s latest batch.
+The event kicked off with a few words from CEO Evan Spiegel and soon transitioned into a succession of live-streamed pitches from the 10 startups in Yellow’s latest batch.
 The group occupies some familiar spaces for past investments, with a focus on niche social communities, mobile media tools and augmented reality.

-The ten startups in Yellow’s third batch include:
+The 10 startups in Yellow’s third batch include:

 - Brightly: a media platform and community that promotes ethical and sustainable brands.